cathysnell/Data_Cleaning/README.md

 From this tidy data set, a final independent tidy data set is created with the average of each mean or std variable for each activity and subject.

-* Uses melt to condense all the variables into a single column (very narrow, long data set)
+* Condenses (melts) all the variables into a single column (very narrow, long data set)
-* Uses dcast to calculate the mean for each activity and subject for every variable
+* Calculates the mean for each activity and subject for every variable using dcast
 * Writes a tab deliniated .txt file to the working directory

 This is a verbose script and will print to the screen a few status messages to inform the user of the script progress.

 Example:

 > File loads complete

 > Dimensions of tidy data set:

 > 10299 rows, 88 columns

 > Dimensions of variable means by Activity and Subject_ID:

 > 180 rows, 88 columns

 > Write to file Variable_Means_by_Activity&Subject.txt complete